CXwudi/personal-blog-source/content/posts/2023/11-anniversary-of-meeting-miku/index.en.md

 ---
 title: "10 Anniversary of Meeting Hatsune Miku"
 slug: "" # if :slug is in the permalinks configuration, use this to resolve URL conflict with other posts
-date: 2022-12-21T11:03:39-05:00 # if year month day in the permalinks configuration and other posts have the same date, modify this to resolve URL conflict with other posts
+date: 2023-12-20T00:00:00-05:00 # if year month day in the permalinks configuration and other posts have the same date, modify this to resolve URL conflict with other posts
-lastmod: 2022-12-21T11:03:39-05:00 # no longer needed if enableGitInfo = true
+lastmod: 2023-12-20T00:00:00-05:00 # no longer needed if enableGitInfo = true
 draft: true # remember to change it back to false before opening the PR for publishing
-authors: [] # no quotes
+authors: [CXwudi] # no quotes
 description: ""
 featuredImage: "101525363_p0.png"
 # license: '<a rel="license external nofollow noopener noreffer" href="https://creativecommons.org/licenses/by/4.0/" target="_blank">CC BY 4.0</a>'